DarrenZZhang/TPAMI19_BMVC/README.md

 #### Binary Multi-View Clustering,

-The details can be found in the [TPAMI 2018 paper](https://github.com/DarrenZZhang/BMVC) (release soon).
+The details can be found in the [TPAMI 2018 paper](http://cfm.uestc.edu.cn/~fshen/TPAMI-BMVC_Final.pdf).

 This code has been evaluated on Matlab 2013a.